Angela-Silveira/PyBer_Analysis/README.md

 ## Results
 The analysis identified trends including:
-- Urban cities report a larger number of total drivers for PyBer and a larger number or total rides, but a lower average fare based on data for all of 2019.
+- Urban cities report a larger number of total drivers for PyBer and a larger number of total rides, but a lower average fare based on data for all of 2019.
 Rural cities report a smaller number of total drivers and a smaller number of total rides, but a higher average fare.

 ![CityTypeSummary](analysis/CityTypeSummary.png)